rickyclare/SolanaR/README.md

 # SolanaR
-A repository for connecting R to the Solana main-net and gather on-chain data.
+A repository for connecting R to the Solana main-net and gather on-chain data through R functions.